vincentwardhana33/simple-crud-react/README.md

 # Simple CRUD React

-This repository is a simple example for creating CRUD using ReactJS
+This repository is a simple example for creating CRUD using ReactJS, Login and Add to Cart using client-side cookie.

 Back-End NodeJS Express Repository: [here](https://github.com/vincentwardhana33/simple-crud-nodejs.git)